 March 14, 2018

 Portable Crates: Our dogs are still young and love their “beds.”
 We want them to feel as comfortable as possible while we’re in our home away from home.
-We bring along these crates and love them!
+We bring along these pop-up crates and love them!
 They’re super easy to set up and they fold flat to store away when not in use.

 Dog Parks: Our dogs are free roamers in our backyard at home and we seldom take them on leash walks.
 Leashes are required in most campgrounds, so having a safe place to roam and play free is a definite plus.
 The dog park at Disney’s Ft.
 Wilderness Campground has been my favorite so far!
 It’s large and grassy with automatic water bowls.
 Our dogs loved it there!

 Keeping your trailer clean: If you have big dogs like ours, they probably don’t know how to properly drink water without drooling it all over the floor.
 There’s nothing like walking into water puddles right after you put your socks on!
 Thankfully, LLBean’s Waterhog Mats are a big help!
-Also, instead of using a water bowl like we do at home, we bring a tall 2 gallon bucket which helps keep the schlepping down to a minimum.
+Also, instead of using a water bowl like we do at home, we bring a taller 2 gallon bucket which helps keep the schlepping down to a minimum.

 Our Dyson Cordless Vacuum comes along with along with us on trips.
 It fits great in our pantry closet and can hold a charge for a long weekend getaway.
 I have tried almost every brand of cordless vacuum, but this one is incredible and completely worth the price!
 It gets up every ounce of sand!